vedssharma/math-skills/README.md

 - **Linear algebra:** "compute the eigenvalues of [[1,2],[3,4]]"
 - **Calculus:** "find the derivative of x³·sin(x)" or "solve the ODE y' = -y with y(0)=1"

+## Open Skills

+You can easily add these skills to any other coding agent by running `npx skills add vedssharma/math-skills`

 The `.claude/settings.local.json` pre-approves `pip3 install` (so scripts can install NumPy/SymPy/SciPy if needed) and `WebSearch` for looking up formulas or methods.